vantage6/vantage6-workshop/episodes/chapter4.md

 ::::::::::::::::::::::::::::::::::::: challenge

-## Challenge 2: What can you do in vantage6?
+## Challenge 1: What can you do in vantage6?

 Go the administration page in the vantage6 UI, check the permissions that you have, and answer the following questions:

 1. What is your role in vantage6?
 2. Do you have the permissions to create a new organization, a new user or a new collaboration?
-3. Do you have the permission to remove an existing organization, a user, or a collboration?
+3. Do you have the permission to remove an existing organization, a user, or a collaboration?

 :::::::::::::::::::::::: solution